Human Rights Conference at Kean University | Friday, March 21

 This conference is free and open to the public.
 Educators are especially encouraged to attend and bring their students.
-Professional development credits (CEUs) will be available with advance registration.
-On-site check-in on the day of the conference will begin at 8 a.m. in Wilkins Theatre, located at 1000 Morris Avenue in Union, N.J.
-As it becomes available, additional information on the day’s program and other speakers will be posted aton the Program Schedule page.
+On-site check-in for registered attendees will begin at 8 a.m. at the Wilkins Theatre.

-The mission of the Human Rights Institute at Kean University is to raise awareness of human rights violations worldwide and to inspire action to combat these injustices.
+The Human Rights Institute at Kean Universityy works to raise awareness of human rights violations worldwide and to inspire action to combat these injustices.
 The Human Rights Institute sponsors a broad range of activities, including seminars and conferences, and works with school districts to produce curricula and materials for students.
 Kean also offers an interdisciplinary M.A. in Holocaust & Genocide Studies degree that specifically studies the Holocaust, anti-Semitism, other Genocides and atrocities that human beings commit against each other.

 Activist John Prendergast Named Senior Fellow at Kean University's Human Rights Institute